aws-samples/amazon-memorydb-for-redis-samples/blogs/optimizing-gen-ai-apps-with-durable-semantic-cache/README.md

 ```

-Upload docs and start the ingestion job
+Upload docs and start the ingestion job.
+If the commands return an error related to not enough permissions, make sure that you are using the correct role with _aws sts get-caller-identity_
 ```
 aws s3 cp ../knowledgeBaseContent/ s3://$S3_BUCKET_NAME --recursive
 export INGESTION_JOB_ID=$(aws bedrock-agent start-ingestion-job --data-source-id $DATA_SOURCE_ID --knowledge-base-id $KNOWLEDGE_BASE_ID --region us-east-1 | jq .ingestionJob.ingestionJobId -r)